Oktoberfest: 10 Things to Know About Germany’s Largest Festival

 Oktoberfest is Waiting For You

 There you have it.
 Some important tips for you to ponder before attending your very first Oktoberfest.
-Soon you will be joining the ranks of millions of visitors that travel to Germany’s Oktoberfest annually.
+Soon you will be joining the ranks of millions of visitors who travel to Germany’s Oktoberfest annually.
 So order those lederhosen and dirndls and get ready to experience Germany’s largest volk festival.
 Prost!

-Note: Please visit the official website for Oktoberfest for the most current and up to date information.
+Note: Please visit the official website for Oktoberfest for the most current and up-to-date information.

-Have you visited Oktoberfest in Germany?
+Have you visited Oktoberfest in Germany or are you planning your first visit?